Rest your wrist. Keep your wrist from moving for at least 1 week. You can do this with a wrist splint.

 - Ice your wrist and take pain medication after activity if there is any discomfort.

 The best way for the tendons to heal is to stick to a care plan.
-The more you rest and practice exercises, the quicker your injury will heal.
+The more you rest and do the exercises, the quicker your wrist will heal.